Aims of the SEA Alliance

 Meetings are held twice a year after the Seafood Ethics Common Language Group meetings.

-The last meeting of the Seafood Ethics Action Alliance was on Wednesday 30 January 2019 in London.
-The next meeting of the Seafish Seafood Ethics Common Language Group is on Wednesday 3 July 2019 in London.
+The last meeting of the Seafood Ethics Action Alliance was on Wednesday 3 July 2019 in London.
+The next meeting of the Seafish Seafood Ethics Common Language Group will be in January 2020.
+Date TBC.
 This will be followed by an SEA Alliance meeting.